codeschool-kiddo-level-1-complete/dojo_rules/introduction.md

+My name is Ben McOsker.
 I love Ruby and JavaScript!